Read-The-Question/rtq-review/README.md

 ## Applications

+- [`apps/docs-web`](apps/docs-web) is the internal Fumadocs application for reading selected documentation directly from the active RTQ repository working trees.
 - [`apps/review-legacy-gatsby-web`](apps/review-legacy-gatsby-web) retains the
   generated-Markdown Gatsby reviewer.
 It is currently unused but remains the sole review consumer of copied paper assets until it is explicitly retired.